Governance

 Faye O’Neil, Director (?aqam)

-Faye O’Neil was born on her homelands of ?ama?kis Ktunaxa at the beginning of the headwaters of the micqaqas akinmituk (Chickadee River/Columbia River) where she played in the water and on the land.
-She is a community member of the ?aqam and resides in Cranbrook, BC.
-Faye is an Aboriginal Education Coordinator in School District #5 (Southeast Kootenay) and has been working in the public education sector for 21 years promoting and braiding Indigenous worldviews and perspectives into the classrooms.
-When not volunteering sitting on committees and boards for ?aqam and the Ktunaxa Nation, you can find her out on the land exploring and following the footprints of her ancestors, kayaking the many lakes in the area and gathering plants and berries.
-Recently Faye was awarded an EE Award of Excellence from CBEEN.
+Faye O’Neil was born on her homelands of ?ama?kis Ktunaxa at the beginning of the headwaters of the miȼ̓qaqas akinmituk (Chickadee River/Columbia River) where she played in the water and on the land.
+She is Ktunaxa and a community member of the ʔaq̓am and resides at a̓·kiskaqⱡi’it, (Cranbrook, BC).
+Faye is an Indigenous Education Coordinator in School District #5 (Southeast Kootenay) and has been working in the public education sector for 27 years promoting and braiding Indigenous worldviews and perspectives into the classrooms.
+When not volunteering sitting on committees and boards, you can find her out on the land exploring and following the footprints of her ancestors, kayaking many lakes in the area and gathering plants and berries.
+Faye was a recipient of the EE Award of Excellence from CBEEN.

 Carrie Rickards, Director (Invermere)